oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/DesignPatterns/onchip_memory_cache/README.md

   mkdir build
   cd build
   ```
-  To compile for the default target (the Agilex device family), run `cmake` using the command:
+  To compile for the default target (the Agilex™ device family), run `cmake` using the command:
   ```
   cmake ..
   ```